Securely Signing Software

 Before getting started, make sure you have:

-• A key available within a Travis CI build job.
+- A key available within a Travis CI build job.

-• Cosign pre-installed in the Linux build environments (this is maintained by Travis CI).
+- Cosign pre-installed in the Linux build environments (this is maintained by Travis CI).

 Option 1: Upload Key directly to Travis CI #

 A passwordless private PEM key can be generated by the account holder or organization admin and uploaded to Travis CI.
 Upload the Key to a personal account or an Organizational account(e.g.: https://app.travis-ci.com/organizations/[org_name]/preferences).
 The key name can contain only alphanumeric characters and the underscore character (_).
 Make sure to note down the name of the key.
-The key name must be unique within the scope of personal account or organization.
+The key name must be unique within the scope of a personal account or organization.

 The key provided will be available for all builds run under this account (either personal or organizational).
 Please pay attention to individual Repository Settings, particularly the Security Settings -> Share SSH key with forks setting.
 If enabled, the signing key may be also made available when a forked repository files a Pull Request against the original (base repository).